Oh the Drama - Doug at the Movies

 Hillbilly Elegy (2020) Ron Howard directs this sad, wretched tale of drug, alcohol, child & spousal abuse, handed down from one poor generation to another.
 Based on the memoirs of Yale graduate JD Vance and his upbringing in Ohio & Kentucky, his personal achievements were a remarkable thing.
 Sadly, the same can’t be said of this.
 Critics trounced this depressing work, and I’m inclined to agree.
 It’s such a poor watch...
 I’m beat.
 My grade: C-

 First Reformed (2018) Ethan Hawke is the pastor of a small church, asked to give counsel to a couple in crisis.
-The husband, a radical environmentalist is desperate for his wife to end her pregnancy.
-Ethan (in private despair after the loss of his own child) finds his words fall on deaf ears…but the husband’s arguments ring true, pushing Ethan to the brink.
+The husband, an environmentalist is desperate for his wife to end her pregnancy.
+Ethan (in despair after the loss of his own child) finds his words fall on deaf ears…but the husband’s arguments ring true, pushing Ethan to the brink.
 Critics praised it, but this was like a yawn exposing bloody teeth.
-I was so desperate for it to end.
+I was desperate for it to end.
 My grade: C-

 A Woman, A Part (2017) Anna is 40 years old, a New York television actress & tired with acting, tired with her life.
 But as she meanders about, visiting friends (all her age, artsy writers and the like)… ah, they’re all half-defeated and unsure of themselves too.
 It sucks getting old, doesn’t it Anna… I aged 10 years just watching this listless, boring art-film.
 Fade to black...
 PLEASE.
 My grade: D